-Floor / Area Wardens - On Becoming Aware of a Fire in Their Area
+Floor or Area Wardens - On Becoming Aware of a Fire in Their Area

-On becoming aware of a fire in their area, the Floor/Area Warden is to:
+On becoming aware of a fire in their area, the Floor or Area Warden is to:

-- (a) Ensure the alarm has been raised and that the Fire Service has been notified. - (b) Order the evacuation of the floor or area and notify the Chief Warden of the situation in their area. - (c) Direct Wardens to attempt to extinguish the fire (if safe to do so). - (d) Provide updates to the Chief Warden of conditions in their area. - (e) If the fire cannot be contained, order the Wardens to withdraw and close doors to slow the progress of the fire.
+- (a) Ensure the alarm has been raised and that the Fire Service has been notified. - (b) Order the evacuation of their area and notify the Chief Warden of the situation. - (c) Direct Wardens to attempt to extinguish the fire (if trained in the use of the equipment and it is safe to do so). - (d) Provide updates to the Chief Warden of conditions in their area. - (e) If the fire cannot be contained, order the Wardens to withdraw and close doors to slow the progress of the fire.

-Wardens - On Becoming Aware of a Fire on Their Floor
+Wardens - On Becoming Aware of a Fire in Their Area